FAKE & FRAUDULENT … Crazy Joe … low I.Q. Crazy Mika …

 “They can do all of this with minimal marketing spend, making social media one of the easiest and most cost effective channels to get in front of customers.”

 So, in a nutshell, that’s the business case for social media.
-If you would like to read the full Sensis report, click here
+Here is the full Sensis report.

 But back to my theme … remember, there is also a dark flip side to social media … and it can destroy your business.